The Top Ten MITRE ATT&CK Techniques

 |

-Apart from our report, there are valuable studies on top ATT&CK techniques.
-The following table presents the top 10 lists prepared by Red Canary [2], MITRE CTID [3], and Mandiant [4] and the common techniques between these lists.
+Apart from our report, there are valuable studies on the top ATT&CK techniques.
+The following table presents the top 10 lists prepared by Red Canary [2], MITRE CTID [3], and Mandiant [4], and the common techniques between these lists.
 In these lists, various techniques will be listed differently, but diversity does not necessarily signify inaccuracy or incompleteness.
 Since different methodologies and threat samples were used when creating the lists, it is natural to see different results.

 |